Want to learn how to make the most of your artichokes? Follow our four simple steps and be on your way to artichoke heart heaven!

 To prepare artichokes you will need:

-Step one: Cut off the top of the artichokes
+Step 1: Cut off the top of the artichokes

 Cut them off about two thirds of the way up the flower bud.
 Discard the top.
 Rub the cut edge with lemon juice as artichokes oxidise very quickly and will turn a fairly unappetizing grey in no time without this.